Abigiris/TypeAnnotationGeneration/PyAnnGen/README.md

     python3 PyAnnGen.py pytype_results/ type4py_results/ hityper_results/ output_results/

 **Attention：** Keep all the inputs in the same format.
-Notice the order of the tools on the command line, which has a big impact on the results.
+Notice the order of the tools on the command line, which has a critical impact on the results.
 You can also adapt the tool to your own data based on the algorithms in the *PyAnnGen.py*.